 The process is simple and requires very little paperwork.
 Employers typically only need to have a written job description to begin.
-We post all internship openings on the Career Services online job board, and students apply directly to the employer.
+We post all internship openings on the Professional and Career Development online job board, and students apply directly to the employer.
 Once a student is selected for the internship, there is a learning contract required, which is the student’s responsibility.
 They create five learning objectives which they document on the learning contract, to be signed by their academic contacts at Thomas and you, the site mentor.
 The objectives need to be developed in collaboration with the internship sites, as they need to be consistent with the job description and your expectations.
 The completed learning contract is provided to the employer for approval.
 When the internship is completed, the employer completes an evaluation form, rating the student intern on several performance criteria.

 What’s the process for selecting an intern?
 Does the college choose, or do I interview the candidates?